djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 Lets do a simple plain site [https://tailwindcss.com/docs/installation](https://tailwindcss.com/docs/installation)

-And lets use VS Code (as that is what people seem to be using, and VS 2019 doesn't seem to be there)
+And lets use [VS Code](https://code.visualstudio.com/) (as that is what people seem to be using, and VS 2019 doesn't seem to be there)

-To get tailwindcss and it's dependencies lets use npm.
+To get Tailwind CSS and it's dependencies lets use [npm](https://www.npmjs.com/).
+I use Ubuntu on WSL2 with Windows 10.

 ```bash
 # I'm using the 14.15.1 LTS version of Node which has NPM version of 6.14.10